-We believe that issuance of incentive and compensatory equity awards to our named executive officers along with our stock ownership guidelines help to align the interests of such officers with our shareholders.
-As part of our insider trading policy, we prohibit any officers from engaging in hedging or pledging activities with respect to any owned shares or outstanding equity awards.
-None of our named executive officers pledged any shares of Company stock during 2016.
-None of our named executive officers engaged in any hedging activities with respect to the Company stock during 2016.
+We believe that issuance of incentive and compensatory equity awards to our directors and named executive officers along with our stock ownership guidelines help to align the interests of such officers with our shareholders.
+As part of our insider trading policy, we prohibit all directors and officers from engaging in hedging or pledging activities with respect to any owned shares or outstanding equity awards.
+None of our named executive officers pledged any shares of Company stock during 2017.
+None of our directors nor any of our named executive officers engaged in any hedging or pledging activities with respect to the Company stock during 2017.